Barbara Goodson: Career

 In 1988, Goodson did her rendition of Red Fraggle in Fraggle Rock: The Animated Series.

 In the 1990s, Goodson was known for voicing Rita Repulsa in Mighty Morphin Power Rangers and her other appearances in Power Rangers Zeo, Turbo: A Power Rangers Movie, and Power Rangers in Space.
 Other Power Rangers characters she has played include Prince Sprocket and Orbus in Power Rangers Zeo, and Mandilok in Power Rangers Wild Force.
 She also voiced Ladyborg in Beetleborgs Metallix, and Mother Talzin on Star Wars: The Clone Wars, receiving for the latter a Best Actress award from the website Behind The Voice Actors.

-She also voiced in HBO's Adventures of Tom Sawyer as Tom and FLCL as Naota.
+She also voiced Darling since Lady and the Tramp II: Scamp's Adventure, HBO's Adventures of Tom Sawyer as Tom and FLCL as Naota.
 For her work in the series CloudBread, in which she is a cast member as Wooley, Ruiz, Grandma, and Teacher Ellie, she was nominated for Best Children's Programming in 2011 for an Annie Award.
 She was also awarded an Earphones Award for narrating Blair Clemons in the Time/Warner book On a Night Like This.

 She reprised her role as Rita Repulsa revived into a robotic body in a 30th anniversary Power Rangers special Mighty Morphin Power Rangers: Once & Always.